ryanamannion/gtown-passwords/baseline/README.md

 This version of the Dice Words list was sourced from the Electronic Frontier Foundation, see https://www.eff.org/dice for more information and additional wordlists.

-This could be easily re-implemented to accomodate other langugaes.
+This could be easily re-implemented to accomodate other langugaes or wordlists.
 The file containts a 5 integers from 1-6 (incl, like a dice roll), then a tab ('\t') and a word.
 Each entry is separated by a newline ('\n').

+To use a new wordlist, simply specify its location in `config.yml`

 ## `config.yml`